-Anyone (a natural person and/or a legal entity) who demonstrate legal interest may request the individual initiation of proceedings before the Constitutional Court (Art.
+Additionally, anyone (a natural person and/or a legal entity) who explicitely demonstrate legal interest may also request the individual initiation of abstract (normative review) proceedings before the Constitutional Court (Art.
 162(2), Constitution; Art.
 24, Constitutional Court Act).
 Additionally, bodies, specified in Art.
 23.a of the Constitutional Court Act, may request the abstract (National Assembly, one third of deputies, National Council, Government) or concrete constitutional review (Ombudsman, Information commissioner, Bank of Slovenia, Court of Audit, State attorney general, representative body of local community, representative association of local community, national representative trade union - in connection with the concrete case they are dealing with).
 These bodies do not need to demonstrate their legal interest for commencing constitutional review.